o3de/o3de.org/content/docs/userguide/sky/tod-parameters.md

 ---
-description: ' Use the &tod-editor; parameters to customize sun, fog, and shadow settings in your &ALYlong; environment. '
+description: ' Use the Time of Day Editor parameters to customize sun, fog, and shadow settings in your Amazon Lumberyard environment. '
 title: Time of Day Parameters
 ---
 # Time of Day Parameters {#sky-tod-parameters}